 1. To be able to login to Kali Linux you will have to use a different default username and password.
 These are both different from what is used with the typical Raspbian installation that most Pi users will be familiar with using.

-To login to your newly installed operating system, you will need to use “root” as the user, and “toor” as the password.
+To login to your newly installed operating system, you will need to use “

-2. The first thing you will want to do after logging into your Raspberry Pi is to change the user’s password away from “toor“.
+2. The first thing you will want to do after logging into your Raspberry Pi is to change the user’s password away from “

 To do this, you will need to run the following command.